 The Master of Arts in Theological Studies fosters development of theological understanding as part of educational, professional, and spiritual growth.
-The MATS is a general academic degree, providing balanced exposure to the theological disciplines while allowing you to focus on an area of interest to you.
-This degree is appropriate for you if you:
+The MATS is a general academic degree, providing balanced exposure to the theological disciplines while allowing for focus on an area of interest.
+This degree is appropriate for students who:

 - Are not seeking ordination but wish to work in a church setting.